veracruz-project/veracruz-examples/i-poc/README.md

 VaaS provides a REST (CD) interface that allows multiple instances of Veracruz to be allocated, attested and loaded with a policy in a kubernetes based nitro-enabled cloud.
 All the instances will be using the same endpoint server with a specific port allocated for each instance.
 A single DNS enabled address is required.

-VaaS require a valid Vaas policy (essentially a Program policy and User policy together) as input and provides a Veracruz instance loaded with a full policy (Infrastructure policy is added by VaaS) returning that policy if the instance is successfully allocated.
+VaaS require a valid VaaS policy (essentially a Program policy and User policy together) as input and provides a Veracruz instance loaded with a full policy (Infrastructure policy is added by VaaS) returning that policy if the instance is successfully allocated.

 ## CCFaaS (Confidential Computing Function as a Service)